brokenhandsio/swift-webauthn-guide/README.md

 1. [Passkey Registration]()
 2. [Passkey Authentication]()

-To avoid starting completely from scratch and turning this 2-part blog article into a whole book, I prepared a small starter template which you can [download here]().
+To avoid starting completely from scratch and turning this blog article into a whole book, I prepared a small starter template which you can [download here](tbd).

 Today I'll show you an example implementation for a standalone Passkey login, however it is also possible to integrate webauthn-swift along an existing, password-based, login.